Types of Swarm Traps

 There is a good video on youtube of a guy putting some boxes together.
 One thing he doesn’t do, that I do with my boxes, is wrap them in plastic.
 Plastic will increase the boxes life significantly.

 There are a few things you can do attract bees to your swarm trap.
 The best way is to use a bee box that has already been used.
 The box will have propolis, beeswax, and other smells that let the scout bees know your box is a suitable home.
 If you don’t have an old beehive, use old frames of comb, or rub beeswax all over the interior of your swarm trap.
 Anything you do to make your box smell like a beehive, the better your chances of catching a swarm.

-The awesome thing about swarm lure is that it is formulated to more closely match the Queens Pheromones.
+The awesome thing about commercial lures like Swarm Commander is that it is formulated to more closely match the Queens Pheromones.
 It is also easier to apply to the hive and seems to attract scout bees a lot quicker than lemongrass.
-There are several different brands available on the market and I am sure they work well, but I am most familiar with the Swarm Commander brand so it is the only one I can recommend.
+There are other brands available on the market, and I am sure they work well, but I am most familiar with the Swarm Commander brand which is why I recommend it.

-Lemongrass oil is an awesome lure, and works extremely well when added to old beehives.
-I usually take a plastic bag, put a few small holes in it, and add a drop or two of oil.
-I then place this in the hive where it will attract bees for days.
+Lemongrass oil is an awesome lure.
+It works best when it is added to old beehives that already smell like a hive.
+I usually take a plastic bag with holes in it and drop or two of oil.
+I then place this in the hive where it will attract bees for several weeks.
 I also apply it on the outside of the beehive near the entrance.